Time (magazine)

-Time (stylized in all caps) is an American news magazine based in New York City.
-For nearly a century, it was published weekly, but starting in March 2020 it transitioned to every other week.
+Time (stylized in all caps as TIME) is an American news magazine based in New York City.
+It was published weekly for nearly a century.
+Starting in March 2020, it transitioned to every other week.
 It was first published in New York City on March 3, 1923, and for many years it was run by its influential co-founder, Henry Luce.

 A European edition (Time Europe, formerly known as Time Atlantic) is published in London and also covers the Middle East, Africa, and, since 2003, Latin America.
 An Asian edition (Time Asia) is based in Hong Kong.
 The South Pacific edition, which covers Australia, New Zealand, and the Pacific Islands, is based in Sydney.

 Since 2018, Time has been owned by Salesforce founder Marc Benioff, who acquired it from Meredith Corporation.
 Benioff currently publishes the magazine through the company Time USA, LLC.

 History

+20th century

 Time has been based in New York City since its first issue published on March 3, 1923, by Briton Hadden (1898–1929) and Henry Luce (1898–1967).
 It was the first weekly news magazine in the United States.
 The two had previously worked together as chairman and managing editor, respectively, of the Yale Daily News.
-They first called the proposed magazine Facts, wanting to emphasize brevity so a busy man could read it in an hour.
+They first called the proposed magazine Facts to emphasize brevity so a busy man could read it in an hour.
 They changed the name to Time and used the slogan "Take Time – It's Brief".
 Hadden was considered carefree and liked to tease Luce.
-He saw Time as important but also fun, which accounted for its heavy coverage of celebrities and politicians, the entertainment industry and pop culture, criticizing it as too light for serious news.
+He saw Time as important but also fun, which accounted for its heavy coverage of celebrities and politicians, the entertainment industry, and pop culture, criticizing it as too light for serious news.